Jun 01, 23 11:48 PM

 For a while, following the success of the Last Samuari movie, there was a carbon steel set of three blades for under $100 - but I guess it wasn't making money as it was discontinued after around 3 years.

-It's nothing special but at least this set is baseline functional and ticks the boxes above.
+While this set is nothing special but at least this set is baseline functional and ticks the boxes above.

 However, there is a large gap between this and the next level up.
 The only solution seems to be to find a Wakizashi and MAKE YOUR OWN set (i.e. find a Wakizashi, a sword stand and a Katana).

 This is an interesting challenge, but the best part is that historically Samurai sword sets did not have to match!
-The REAL SAMURAI pictured below from the 1880's set certainly did not, and it was not at all unusual..
+The REAL SAMURAI pictured right from the 1880's set certainly did not, and it was not at all unusual..

 Many people like a nice matching set, but the Samurai did not care - indeed, the complex interplay of contrasting designs had a meaning all of it's own.